 VII.
-WG Recommendations on Categorizing Third Party Requests and the Use of Standard Request Forms

-The WG's review of various P/P service provider policies shows that least one provider has in place distinct policies dealing specifically with different types of claims for which a Disclosure request is made, e.g. UDRP Filings, Trademark & Copyright Infringement Complaints, and Subpoenas (Civil and Criminal).
-The WG believes that such categorization can be a voluntary best practice to be recommended to providers, but does not presently recommend mandating this as a requirement for the Accreditation Program.
+WG Recommendations on Categorizing Third Party Requests and the Use of Standard Request Forms made, e.g. UDRP Filings, Trademark & Copyright Infringement Complaints, and Subpoenas (Civil and Criminal).
+The WG believes that such categorization can be a voluntary best practice to be recommended to providers, but does not recommend mandating this as a requirement for the Accreditation Program.